klsoundarya/Tales-from-South-India/README.md

 ### Wireframes

-I have used [Canva](https://www.canva.com/) to design my website wireframes for mobile, laptop and desktop screen sizes.
+I have used [Canva](https://www.canva.com/) to design my website wireframes for mobile, laptop and desktop screen sizes to see and work on my website designing.

 ### Mobile Wireframes